Inflation and Debt Ceiling Drama Create a Great Time to Buy Gold

 Rickards thinks we could be seeing the beginnings, or a more advanced level, of a financial panic.
 It’s caused primarily by a lack of quality dollar collateral, with the Treasuries’ all-time low showings, and the resulting reduction of the balance sheets among large banks.
 As just one example, the financial crisis many think started in 2008 actually began in late 2006 with mortgage delinquencies.

 Rickards envisions a scenario similar to that of last year in economic terms: a liquidity crisis marked by an early selloff of gold and every other asset followed by a historic showing in the gold market.
-With this scenario possibly unfolding before the end of the year, Rickards notes that now is already a good time to buy physical gold and secure your savings.2021, diversification, gold as investment, safe haven
+With this scenario possibly unfolding before the end of the year, Rickards notes that now is already a good time to buy physical gold and secure your savings.2021, diversification, Featured, gold as investment, safe haven